 - Ensuring that all syllabi in the department include the course's goals for student learning in the course.
 This is a requirement for accreditation.
-Ideally, these should relate to the department's goals for learning in courses at thatlevel. - Promoting faculty discussions of the characteristics of students (knowledge, skills, values) that graduates of the program should possess. - Helping faculty determine how to assess those characteristics, such as deciding which samples of student work best indicate student abilities or how assessments can be built in to the normal work of teaching rather than addedon. - Supporting the work of faculty in conducting the actual assessments. - Leading faculty discussions of the results of the assessments and the implications for the content and pedagogy of the curriculum. - Supporting faculty efforts to improve student learning in the program, such as building the courses or assignments that are likely to help students develop those characteristics and meet our high expectations. - Supporting the writing and dissemination of assessment reports as appropriate. - Submitting the annual assessment report and any updates to the assessment plan to the DOF/VPAA, the Faculty Assessment Coordinator, and the Associate Director of Institutional Research for Assessment via the email address: assessment@skidmore.edu.
+Ideally, these should relate to the department's goals for learning in courses at thatlevel. - Promoting faculty discussions of the characteristics of students (knowledge, skills, values) that graduates of the program should possess. - Helping faculty determine how to assess those characteristics, such as deciding which samples of student work best indicate student abilities or how assessments can be built in to the normal work of teaching rather than addedon. - Supporting the work of faculty in conducting the actual assessments. - Leading faculty discussions of the results of the assessments and the implications for the content and pedagogy of the curriculum. - Supporting faculty efforts to improve student learning in the program, such as building the courses or assignments that are likely to help students develop those characteristics and meet our high expectations. - Supporting the writing and dissemination of assessment reports as appropriate. - Submitting the annual assessment report and any updates to the assessment plan to the DOF/VPAA, the Faculty Director of Assessment.